rauc/rauc/docs/advanced.rst

-RAUC uses the start address and size defined in the first entry of the MBR partition table to detect whether the first or second half is currently active as the boot partition and updates the hidden, other half:
+RAUC uses the start address and size defined in the first entry of the MBR partition table to detect whether the first or second half is currently active as the bootloader partition and updates the hidden, other half:
 After the update, the bootloader is switched by changing the first partition entry and writing the whole MBR (512 bytes) atomically.

 The required slot type is ``boot-mbr-switch``.
-The device to be specified is the **underlying block device** (not the boot partition!), as the MBR itself is outside of the region.
+The device to be specified is the **underlying block device** (not the bootloader partition!), as the MBR itself is outside of the region.
 The region containing both halves is configured using ``region-start`` and ``region-size``.